Dong34/Recipe-Search-Engine/README.md

 # Recipe-Search-Engine
-SI650 Course project: A Recipe Search Engine featuring in Query Completion and Possible Subsitution based on Word2Vec andLSTM
+SI650 Course project: A Recipe Search Engine featuring in Query Completion and Possible Subsitution based on Word2Vec and LSTM